 FAQ

-- What if I had a great week with no stalls?
+What if I had a great week with no stalls?
 Reflect on a stall from earlier in the month.
-“No stalls” usually means “I am not noticing them.”
+“No stalls” almost always means “I am not noticing them.”
+A reflection with no stall is a press release, not a reflection.

-- Can I do this on Sunday night instead of Friday?
+Can I do this on Sunday night instead of Friday?
 Sunday lets context decay and adds dread.
-Friday before logoff is meaningfully better.
+Friday before logoff, while the week is still fresh, is meaningfully better.
+Monday morning is for executing the 30-second view, not writing it.

 Related